 When discussing hazardous gas detection, the first thing that may come to mind is the image of the canary going down into the mine.
 Fortunately, the current state-of-the-art is much more sophisticated; however, there is yet no “perfect” gas detector.
 Perfect is defined as responding immediately, extremely accurate, repeatable, specific or nonspecific (as needed), and inexpensive.
-In this course we will discuss first the theory of gas detection and then the practical application of gas detection.

 Course Objectives: At the completion of this course student trainees will have an understanding of the following topics: